TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **PRK - Democratic People's Republic of Korea:** No tax system for domestic businesses (only for foreign businesses), see Bloomberg Tax, "Country Guides - North Korea," https://www.bloomberglaw.com/product/tax/document/25590925864.
 Hence shown as 'N/A.'

-* **PYF - French Polynesia:** Corporate income tax rate of 25 percent, see Bloomberg Tax, "Country Guides - French Polynesia," https://www.bloomberglaw.com/product/tax/document/25591087144.
+* **PYF - French Polynesia:** Corporate income tax rate of 25 percent (reduced from 26 percent in 2019), see Bloomberg Tax, "Country Guides - French Polynesia," https://www.bloomberglaw.com/product/tax/document/25591087144.

 * **REU - Reunion:** As an overseas départements of France, Reunion does not seem to have its own tax system, hence shown as 'N/A,' see Ministere de l'Economie, "Overview of the French Tax System," https://www.impots.gouv.fr/portail/files/media/1_metier/5_international/french_tax_system.pdf.